 Summer Housing Assistants

 Summer Housing Assistants are students employed by the Office of Residence Life to provide coverage and presence within the residence halls.
-These students prepared the building for your stay, run all of the check-ins and check-outs, provide desk hours, and other services.
+These students prepared the building for your stay, run all of the check-ins and check-outs, provide desk hours and respond to emergencies.
 Summer Housing Assistants can be reached 24-hours-a-day by cell phone throughout your stay.

 Housing Check-In and Check-Out